mcdays94/cloudflare-images-upload-extension/README.md

   - **Plain Text**: Raw URL
 - **⚡ Progress Notifications**: Real-time upload progress feedback
 - **🔍 Smart Duplicate Detection**: Automatically detects and reuses previously uploaded images (no redundant uploads!)
+- **🏷️ Automatic Metadata Tagging**: Tags uploaded images with extension info for easy tracking and management
+- **🗑️ Optional Delete on Removal**: Ask to delete from Cloudflare when removing image URLs (disabled by default)
 - **🌐 Multi-Format Support**: Works in 25+ file types including Markdown, HTML, CSS, JavaScript, TypeScript, Python, and more

 > 🚀 **Built with Windsurf**: This extension was developed using [Windsurf](https://codeium.com/windsurf) and AI assistance to accelerate development.